MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

 ### Issue: The provided static IP \<static IP\> and Load Balancer DNS \<DNS Name\> doesn't match

 **Resolution:** Check the DNS records and provide the correct DNS Name/Static IP combination.
-For more information, see [Create a static IP and confiure the DNS name](/system-center/scom/create-operations-manager-managed-instance?&tabs=prereqs-active#create-a-static-ip-and-configure-the-dns-name).
+For more information, see [Create a static IP and configure the DNS name](/system-center/scom/create-operations-manager-managed-instance?&tabs=prereqs-active#create-a-static-ip-and-configure-the-dns-name).

 ### General troubleshooting steps

 1. Generate a new virtual machine (VM) running on Windows Server 2022 or 2019 within the chosen subnet for SCOM Managed Instance creation.
-Sign into the VM and configure its DNS server to use the same DNS IP that was utilized during the creation of the SCOM Managed Instance.
+Sign in to the VM and configure its DNS server to use the same DNS IP that was utilized during the creation of the SCOM Managed Instance.

-2. You can either follow the step-by-step instructions provided below, or if you are familiar with PowerShell,execute the specific check called `Invoke-ValidateStaticIPAddressAndDnsname` in the *[ScomValidation.ps1](https://download.microsoft.com/download/2/3/a/23a14c00-8adf-4aba-99ea-6c80fb321f3b/SCOMMI%20Validation%20and%20Troubleshooter%20(1).zip)* script, For further details on running the validation script independently on your test machine, refer **[General guidelines for running the validation script](#general-guidelines-for-running-validation-script)**.
+2. You can either follow the step-by-step instructions provided below, or if you are familiar with PowerShell, execute the specific check called `Invoke-ValidateStaticIPAddressAndDnsname` in the *[ScomValidation.ps1](https://download.microsoft.com/download/2/3/a/23a14c00-8adf-4aba-99ea-6c80fb321f3b/SCOMMI%20Validation%20and%20Troubleshooter%20(1).zip)* script.
+For further details on running the validation script independently on your test machine, refer **[General guidelines for running the validation script](#general-guidelines-for-running-validation-script)**.

-3. Open the Powershell ISE in admin mode and set *Set-ExecutionPolicy* as *Unrestricted*.
+3. Open the PowerShell ISE in admin mode and set *Set-ExecutionPolicy* as *Unrestricted*.

 4. Join the virtual machine to a domain using the domain account that is used in SCOM Managed Instance creation.
       To join the virtual machine to domain, follow the steps provided in the [Domain join validation section](#domain-join-validation).